 If there was one dessert you had to eat for the rest of your life, what would it be?
-While I love all sorts of holiday baking – cheesecake, cupcakes, cookies and no-bake truffles – my mom’s Cherry Pineapple Dessert (or Cherry Pineapple Dump Cake) would be my pick.
+While I love all sorts of holiday baking – cheesecake, cupcakes, cookies and no-bake truffles – my mom’s Cherry Pineapple Dump Cake would be my pick.
 It is full of tart cherries and tangy pineapple, then topped with a buttery cake layer, studded with pecans and baked until bubbly and golden!

 Our family lovingly calls this a “dump cake” because you really can just dump everything in the baking dish and bake it!
 Our cherry pineapple dessert always gets rave reviews and lots of requests for the recipe.
 And more often than not, disbelief that this rich buttery dessert is sooooo easy!

 My mom’s recipe calls for a 9×13 baking dish, but as you can see, my pictures feature a 9-inch pie plate.
 Why?
 Well, as I was shopping for the ingredients for this recipe at Walmart, I remembered I wanted to do a little something for our sweet older neighbor, “Uncle Jimmy”.
-After I picked up the unsalted Land O’ Lakes Butter in the dairy section – its green and red packaging is perfect for holiday baking! – I headed over to grab a pack of disposable pie pans.
+I headed over to grab a pack of disposable pie pans.

 More often than not, Uncle Jimmy will mow our grass when he mows his own.
 It is a such an awesome surprise to pull into our driveway and see our yard looking spic and span!
 Sometimes, we’ll say thank you with a big ol’ steak for him to throw on his grill – you know that is totally Chris’ idea!
 But since I happen to know he has a serious sweet tooth, I decided to split the recipe for the cherry pineapple dessert between a 9-inch pie plate for us and a disposable 7-inch pie plate for Uncle Jimmy.
 We’re starting our holiday random acts of kindness early this year and the smile on his face was so rewarding!